-Our Windscreen Repair Page
+Our Windscreen Repair Blog

-MOT laws regarding windscreens.
+MOT laws regarding windscreens

-In zone B the MOT law says that any windscreen repairs in that area cannot be any bigger than 40 mm diameter.
+In the zone B the MOT law says that any windscreen repairs in that area cannot be any bigger than 40 mm diameter.

 Look at the windscreen repair above, it`s got a milky white shadow in it.
 What’s happened here is contamination from moisture has entered the windscreen repair and attacked the PVB plastic interlayer which is in the middle of the two layers of glass.
-The moisture turns the laminate this white colour and its permanent.
+The moisture turns the laminate this white color and its permanent.
 The best way to avoid this happening to your windscreen repair is to get the stone chip fixed as soon as possible.

-Well look at the picture above, this was a perfectly good Bull`s eye windscreen repair and could have been repaired to near perfection.
-But my customer kept saying “it will be ok I will get it sorted next week” well it didn’t and he had a new windscreen replacement costing him lots more money than a windscreen repair would have cost him.
+Well, look at the picture above, this was a perfectly good Bull`s eye windscreen repair and could have been repaired to near perfection.
+But my customer kept saying “it will be ok, I will get it sorted next week” well it didn’t and he had a new windscreen replacement costing him lots more money than a windscreen repair would have cost him.